ucsd-cse131/sp21/lectures/04-boa.md

 `imm e` returns `([(t1, a1),...,(tn, an)], v)` where

-* `ti, ai` are new temporary variables bound to ANF exprs,
+* `ti, ai` are new temporary variables bound to ANF expressions
 * `v` is an **immediate value** (either a constant or variable)

 Such that `e` is _equivalent to_